Reeves-Reed Arboretum

 This serene haven offers a wealth of beauty and educational opportunity to individuals, families, and groups.
 Trees, shrubs, and herbaceous plants are conserved and identified in their natural settings amidst natural woodlands, meadow, and glacial features.

 As an Educational Center, the Arboretum plans lectures, workshops, and field trips based on gardening, horticulture, plant identification, environmental issues, and the arts for individuals and families.
+Here visitors can learn how to plant beautiful gardens of their own.

 For those engaged in the serious study of horticulture, the Arboretum provides numerous native trees that are typical of an eastern deciduous forest.
 Two distinct habitats are represented: low wetlands, and dry uplands.